Amarnath Vidyalankar

-Amarnath Vidyalankar (8 December 1901 – 21 September 1985) was an Indian politician, social worker and journalist.
+Amarnath Vidyalankar (8 December 1902 – 21 September 1985) was an Indian politician, social worker and journalist.
 He was involved in the independence movement and became a member of the Indian National Congress before India's independence in 1947.
-After independence, Vidyalankar served as Minister of Education, Labor and Languages in the Government of Punjab from 1957 to 1962 and a member of the First (1952–1956), Third (1962–1967) and Fifth (1971–1977) Lok Sabhas.
+After independence, Vidyalankar served as Minister of Education, Labor and Languages in the Government of Punjab from 1957 to 1962 and was a member of the First (1952–1956), Third (1962–1967) and Fifth (1971–1977) Lok Sabhas.

 Early life

-Vidylankar was born in Bhera, Shahpur District (now Sargodha District), in pre-partition India on 8 December 1901.
-The only son of Aruri Mal urf-Parmanand, he was born into a lower-middle-class family.
-Vidylankar's father was involved in the Arya Samaj movement, frequently attending lectures of Arya Samaj leaders such as Lala Lajpat Rai.
+Vidylankar was born in Bhera, Shahpur District (now Sargodha District), in pre-partition India on 8 December 1902.
+He was the son of Aruri Mal.

-Vidyalankar was educated at Gurukul Kangri Vishwavidyalaya, an Arya Samaj educational institution, for 14 years.
+Vidyalankar was educated at Gurukul Kangri Vishwavidyalaya.

-His school was influenced by Mahatma Munshiram, later known as Swami Shraddhanand.
-Munshiram, a political progressive, was a follower of Dayananda Saraswati and believed in a free India.
-Many revolutionaries from Bengal and Punjab were sheltered at Vidyalankar's school, influencing the students.
-When Viceroy Chelmsford visited the school, a condition of his visit (after the Delhi bomb case) was that no officers accompanying him could be armed; according to Vidyalankar, the students were proud of their insistence on nonviolence.

-They were also influenced by Lokmanya Tilak and the Indian National Congress freedom fighters.
-According to Vidyalankar, Munshiram kept in touch with his students and influenced their character and behavior.
-Leaders such as Swami Shraddhanand, Lala Lajpat Rai, Madan Mohan Malaviya and Mahatma Gandhi maintained relationships with young students and were interested in developing their lives and character.